drippyzxc/stellar-burgers/README.md

 The Burger-Stellar project is a full-fledged frontend application-shop, with the ability to register, create an order and view both all orders and each order separately.
 It is also possible to edit your data in the user's personal account.

+## Implementation

+The main page is divided into 2 parts:

 ## Stack in the project